MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-bot.md

 5. [Add a code snippet to engage the bot](#add-a-code-snippet-to-engage-the-bot).
 6. [Set escalation rules](#set-escalation-rules).

-### Connect your bot resource to Omnichannel channel
+### Connect your Azure bot resource to Omnichannel channel

 Perform the following steps to connect and register your bot with Omnichannel channel.